redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-10/17/2025 update: I finished the new trade and guild detection system.
-Greatly reducing the size of the database file(~720k down to ~525k).
+10/20/2025 update: I finished the new trade and guild detection system.
+Which greatly shrunk the size of the database file(~720k down to ~525k).
 Now I'm working on a small foreign language interpreter.

 PS: If you guys are curious how the addon works.
 You can test a phrase by typing "/gf test <text>".
 It shows any string/word changes and the scoring system.
 Each word will display the "<normal word>..<trade>..<guild>".